Police - Prevention and Education

 - Disable and lock your RV/Motorhome so it can't be easily moved.

-- Lock and secure bicycles when parked - even if in the garage.
+- Lock and secure bicycles when parked - even when storing them inside the garage.

 - Any firearms should be stored in a locked cabinet out of sight.
 Remove a working part from the firearm and store the ammunition separately.